mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 The previous EAPIs specified that the four path variables: ``D``, ``ED``, ``ROOT`` and ``EROOT`` always end with a trailing slash.
-The rationale behind that was that the two latter variables frequently pointed at the filesystem root (``/``), and therefore path appended to it needed not to start with a slash in order to avoid doubling it.
-To allow handling this consistently for different values of ``ROOT``, the specification made them always end with a slash.
+The rationale behind that was that the two latter variables frequently pointed at the filesystem root (``/``), and therefore ebuilds had to take care not to append a second slash to it.
+To allow handling this consistently for different values of ``ROOT``, the specification made all variables always end with a slash.

 While this reasoning makes sense, the behavior has been found unnatural by many developers.
 In the end, it created more double slashes than